jmlacroix/jmlacroix.com-jekyll/_posts/archives/2010-09-30-introducing-chelf.markdown

 So, out of my anger I created something useful: **Chelf**, a SIMBL plugin that adds a keyboard shortcut to hide the download shelf in Chrome.

-Chelf adds an entry in the "Window" menu of Chrome, bound to ⇧⌘X:
+Chelf adds an entry in the "Window" menu of Chrome, bound to CMD-SHIFT-X:

 <p style="text-align: center;"><img src="/img/chelf/menu.png"></p>